tqtezos/kaiko-oracle/README.md

 Create a virtual python environment and activate it.
 ```
 ? mkdir .env
-? python3 -m venv .env/kaiko-env
+? python3 -m venv .env
-? source .env/kaiko-env/bin/activate
+? source .env/bin/activate

-(kaiko-env) ? which pip
+(.env) ? which pip
-/kaiko/.env/kaiko/bin/pip
+/kaiko/.env/bin/pip
 ```

-Now you can install requirements without polluting your global python dependencies.Use `source .env/kaiko-env/bin activate` to activate the environment every time you want to use the repo locally.
+Now you can install requirements without polluting your global python dependencies.Use `source .env/bin activate` to activate the environment every time you want to use the repo locally.
 To leave the environment, use `deactivate`.

 ```
-(kaiko-env) ? pip install -r requirements.txt
+(.env) ? pip install -r requirements.txt
 ```

 ### Environment Variables

 ## Oracle Contract

-For list of (identity, value)
 ```
-$ stack exec -- lorentz-contract-oracle Oracle print --valueType "(list (pair string string))" --oneline
+$ stack exec -- lorentz-contract-oracle Oracle print --valueType "(pair timestamp nat)" --oneline
 ```